Who We Are

 • Born and raised in South Texas, hailing from a long line of fixers and doers

-• Multiple rounds of community work in Mexico, Ecuador and the Barrio of San Antonio
+• Multiple rounds of community service work in Mexico, Ecuador and the Barrio of San Antonio

 • Corporate finance, logistics systems and investment management